Last Updated on July 17, 2021 by PixelPluck

 As you likely discovered when you began to explore the Menus and Custom Settings of your Nikon D810, this highly customizable and versatile camera offers numerous options that you can make use of in order to fine-tune the camera to perfectly fit your needs, your shooting style, and the scene or situation.
 The autofocus system and exposure metering system can be adjusted according to your preferences, the camera controls can be customized and assigned to a variety of functions, and the displays, White Balance, and Auto ISO can be tweaked according to your needs.
 Plus several new features have been added to the D810 compared to its predecessors, the D800 and D800E, and all of them enhance the shooting experience.
 Many of these new features will be explained throughout this article Nikon D810 Tutorial.

-I spent some dedicated time with the D810 as I researched and wrote my user’s guide to the camera called Nikon D810 Experience, and below are the some of the top “tips and tricks” I’ve discovered for setting up and photographing with this powerful DSLR.
+I spent some dedicated time with the D810 as I researched and wrote my user’s guide to the camera called Nikon D810 Experience, and below are some of the top “tips and tricks” I’ve discovered for setting up and photographing with this powerful DSLR.
 Most of these tips will also work on the Nikon D850 DSLR camera.